19hours/sg-statutes/Acts/Business Trusts Act.md

 (6) The trustee-manager of a registered business trust may, notwithstanding any provision to the contrary in the trust deed of the registered business trust, take advantage of subsection (1), (2), (3), (4) or (5).

-(7) For the purpose of this section and section 93, the current address of a person or a company, in relation to any notice or document, is a number or address used for electronic communication which —
+(7) For the purposes of this section and section 93, the current address of a person or a company, in relation to any notice or document, is a number or address used for electronic communication which —

-(a) has been notified by the person in writing to the trustee-manager of a registered business trust as one at which that notice or document may be sent to him; and
+(a) has been notified by the person in writing to the trustee-manager of a registered business trust as one at which the notice or document may be sent to him; and

-(b) the trustee-manager has no reason to believe that that notice or document sent to the person at that address will not reach him.
+(b) the trustee-manager has no reason to believe that the notice or document sent to the person at that address will not reach him.

+[Companies 1994 Ed., s.
+387A]

 ### Electronic transmission of documents